 • Time-saving application (combines two lawn care tasks into one)

-It’s too late for a spring application when midday temperatures rise above 90 F (85 F for Bermuda).
-In the fall, it’s too late to apply weed and feed when temperatures drop below 60 F; the date varies by location, but a good rule of thumb is to consider mid-October as the end of weed and feed season.
+It’s too late for a spring application when midday temperatures rise above 90 degrees (85 degrees for Bermuda).
+In the fall, it’s too late to apply weed and feed when temperatures drop below 60 degrees; the date varies by location, but a good rule of thumb is to consider mid-October as the end of weed and feed season.

-Timing a weed and feed application can be tricky, and these products only work if applied at the right moment.
-It’s easier and more effective to leave the scheduling to a professional.
+Timing a weed and feed application can be tricky, and these products work only if applied at the right moment.
+It’s easier and more effective to leave the scheduling to a lawn treatment professional.

 Find a skilled lawn treatment pro near you with LawnStarter and reap all the benefits of weed and feed with zero effort from your part.